-- Employee rights are one of the most important issues affecting the organizations today.
-A healthier workplace environment includes fair compensation, employee benefits, legal compliance, talent management and good employee-to-employee relationships.
+- Employee rights are one of the most important issues affecting organizations today.
+A healthier workplace environment includes fair compensation, employee benefits, legal stipulation & compliance, talent management and good employee-to-employee relationships.

 - A regulatory framework for a safe and clean work environment is defined through HRMS that helps in preventing sexual harassment with women employees and hygienic working conditions for all respectively.

-- Private sector organizations have an obligation to comply with Employee Retirement Income Security Act’s reporting and disclosure; the task that can become difficult to manage owing to frequent changes in the act.
+- Private sector organizations have an obligation to comply with Employee Retirement Income Security Act’s reporting and disclosure; the task that can become difficult to manage to owe to frequent changes in the act.
 There are other laws relating to employer-sponsored health benefits that can easily be handled by HRMS.

 - Apart from that, leave management can become a daunting task without HRMS.
 There are laws allowing the employees to take long unpaid leaves under special circumstances like family, medical and military reasons.

 Another key responsibility of HRMS is to assist the HR managers in policy development.
-A well-developed HR policy ensures that HR employees are aware of legal restrictions and consequences of alleged violation.
-A policy clearly defines both individual and group behaviors.
-HRMS assists in hiring and retaining HR employees who are aware about specific HR laws and capable of designing and modifying policies as per law.
+A well-developed HR policy ensures that HR employees are aware of legal stipulation restrictions and consequences of the alleged violation.
+A policy clearly defines both individual and group behaviours.
+HRMS assists in hiring and retaining HR employees who are aware of specific HR laws and capable of designing and modifying policies as per law.

-Employee handbook is an essential communication tool that defines organization’s policies, procedures and good business practices.
+The employee handbook is an essential communication tool that defines an organization’s policies, procedures and good business practices.
 HRMS helps the HR professionals to create such handbooks from time to time to maintain a transparent legal environment.

 HRMS is capable to educate and train HR employees about employment laws and various regulatory and legal requirements affecting the organization.
 Such laws are updated frequently and the HR department should accommodate these changes within the system.